Member Organizations

 Pursuant to the Article 36 – 7(b)2 of the Securities and Commodities Authority Board of Director’s Decision No. 3 of 2000 Concerning the Regulations as to Disclosure and Transparency, listed companies, listed on the Dubai Financial Market (DFM) and the Abu Dhabi Securities Exchange (ADX) are also required to prepare financial statements in accordance with IFRS Standards as issued by IASB.

-For Financial Free Zones (FFZs), GEN 8.2.2. of the General AUD of the Dubai Financial Services Authority (DFSA) Rule book for all regulated entities operating from Dubai International Financial Centre (DFIC), and GEN 6.2.2. of the General Module of the Financial Services Regulatory Authority (FSRA) Rule book for all regulated entities operating from Abu Dhabi Global Market (ADGM), are required to prepare financial statements in accordance with IFRS Standards.
+For Financial Free Zones (FFZs), the Dubai Financial Services Authority (DFSA) and the Financial Services Regulatory Authority (FSRA) require financial statements in accordance with IFRS Standards.

-Both DFSA and FSRA permit the use of IFRS for SMEs for certain entities.
+Both DFSA and FSRA also permit the use of IFRS for SMEs for certain entities.

 Current Status: Adopted